50 YEARS OF STRATEGIC LEADERSHIP

-The Western Transportation Advisory Council, or WESTAC, has been navigating the challenges of promoting system-wide, strategic advancement of transportation and goods movement in Western Canada for over forty years.
+The Western Transportation Advisory Council, or WESTAC, has been navigating the challenges of promoting system-wide, strategic advancement of transportation and goods movement in Western Canada for 50 years.

 The Council’s aspirations for excellence in transportation have been inspired and sustained by a group of senior private sector, government and labour leaders that has embraced the importance of collaboration and continues to be the force behind WESTAC’s success.